TonyZhangND/GoOvid/chatroom/README.md

 ## Specifications

-I will follow the exact specifications in chatroom.pdf
+I will follow the exact specifications in chatroom.pdf.
+The program should be able to run using master.py